 The main centers of the OTC market are London, New York and Zurich.
 Mining companies, central banks, manufacturers of jewelry and industrial products, together with investors and speculators, tend to transact their business through one of these market centers.
 Centers such as Dubai and several cities in the Far East also transact substantial OTC market business, typically involving jewelry and small bars of 1 kilogram or less.
 Bullion dealers have offices around the world and most of the world's major bullion dealers are either members or associate members of the LBMA.
-Of the eleven market-making members, plus a number of associate members around the world.
+Of the eleven market-making members of the LBMA, six offer clearing services.
+There are 60 full members, including the market-making members, plus a number of associate members around the world.
 The information about LBMA members in this prospectus is as of October 27, 2011.
 These numbers may change from time to time as new members are added and existing members drop out.